Purdue-CS193/homework-0-GHoelle/index.md

 ## Welcome to GitHub Pages
+#Grayson Hoelle's First CS193 Homework

+- The lecturers having good explanations.
+- The helpful TA's and other staff.
+- The occasionally silly slides on the slideshows.

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.